 Julie Battilana is a Professor of Business Administration in the Organizational Behavior unit at Harvard Business School and the Alan L. Gleitsman Professor of Social Innovation at the Harvard Kennedy School.
 She currently teaches the second-year Power and Influence course and in previous years has taught the first-year Leadership and Organizational Behavior (LEAD) course in the MBA program.
 She also teaches in the doctoral program and in executive education offerings.

-Novartis Professor of Leadership and Management Harvard Business School
+Professor of the Practice of Public Leadership and Social Justice Harvard Kennedy School

 Kathleen McCartney Professor in Education Leadership Harvard Graduate School of Education

 Monica Higgins joined the Harvard faculty in 1995 and is the Kathleen McCartney Professor of Education Leadership at the Harvard Graduate School of Education where her research and teaching focus on the areas of leadership development and organizational change.
 Prior to joining HGSE, she spent eleven years as a member of the faculty at Harvard Business School in the Organizational Behavior Unit.

 Balkanski Professor of Physics and Applied Physics Harvard John A. Paulson School of Engineering and Applied Sciences